Integrations

 - Tour the Integrations screen

-- Walk through the HubSpot connect flow up to the OAuth handoff
+- Walk through the HubSpot and Zoho CRM connect flows

-- Understand what HubSpot sync does once it's wired up
+- Understand what each sync does once it's wired up — including how Zoho handles the Lead → Contact lifecycle

 The Integrations screen